terryzhw/hand-dj/README.md

 # HandDJ

 A gesture-controlled DJ app that uses your webcam and MediaPipe to manipulate audio with hand movements.
-Paste a YouTube link, and control pitch, volume, and reverb in real time.
+Paste any YouTube link, and control pitch, volume, and reverb in real time.

 ![demo](assets/demo.gif)